MileHacker Logo

 Long-Term Stay Recommendations

-For a month or more, rent an apartment or villa with a kitchen.
+For a month or more, rent an apartment or villa having a kitchen.
 This offers cost savings and a more authentic experience.

 Living Like a Local

-• Focus on living like a local: shop at local markets, cook with fresh ingredients.
+• Focus on living as the locals do: shop at local markets, cook with fresh ingredients.

 • Utilize local transport and services.